KurtnessEverdeen/uzumaki/README.md

 - grav pos/pow: allows for a point at which the cubes fall towards, and how hard
 - paritcle speed: rate at which it all moves
 - particle size: bigggg small
-- outer radius: the amplitude, or in this case radius
+- outer radius: increase radius/size of oscillations
 - snapshot delay: this breaks up when the oscillators are sampled- drawing lines between points
-- age depth: cubes have life spans, and they grow or shrink based on their time in this relm
+- age depth: cubes have life spans, and they grow or shrink based on their time in this realm
 - max age: their time till they die
 - fade point: cubes are only visible 100% at this percentage point in their life, they fade in and out on either side
 - fill thresh: at some point they may change from wireframes to fully drawn (though maybe transparant)